 Cancelling your acceptance

 After you have accepted your offer of a place, you can cancel your acceptance within the cancellation period without giving us any reason.
 The cancellation period runs for 14 days from the date we receive your acceptance.
-If you cancel your offer within the cancellation period, any deposit or administration or other fees you have paid will normally be refunded in full.
-If you start your course during the cancellation period, the University will charge you a reasonable sum for the course provided.
+Further information on cancelling your acceptance, and the 'right to cancel' form can be found here as well as the Terms & Conditions document.

 You can cancel your acceptance by informing the University’s Admissions Office by emailing email@example.com.